wrightjd5/chicagoFoodDesertd/readme.md

 ## Contact

-For any inquiries or feedback, please contact [Your Contact Name](mailto:your.email@example.com).
+For any inquiries or feedback, please contact [Jason Wright](wrightjd5@appstate.edu).